Xiaomi Mi 11 Lite 4G Review: Thin and Light and in Many Ways Just Right

 Xiaomi Mi 11 Lite 4G Battery

 The Xiaomi Mi 11 Lite 4G has a 4,200mAh battery, which has been sufficient to get through most of the day.
-As I’ve mentioned before, my typical phone usage involves checking social networks, taking photos, answering email, listening to Spotify, watching a few videos, playing a few games, and reading books — sometimes for hours on end — in the Kindle app.
-I can unplug the phone at 7 am at 100% and still have 30% or better by 4 pm.
-Bear in mind that I kept the screen refresh rate on 90Hz and the brightness in the middle of the slider; putting it on 60Hz and allowing the brightness to adjust automatically should squeeze more life out of the battery.
+As I’ve mentioned before, my typical phone usage involves checking social networks, taking photos, answering emails, listening to Spotify, watching a few videos, playing a few games, and reading books — sometimes for hours on end — in the Kindle app.

 So, Do I Recommend the Xiaomi Mi 11 Lite 4G?

-If you are someone who is looking for a smartphone that can take great photos, has a large, high-resolution display with a fast screen refresh rate, gets decent battery life, and doesn’t get bogged down with normal use — and you don’t want to pay a premium for it — the Xiaomi Mi 11 4G is a compelling choice.
-Bear in mind that it doesn’t have an IP dust- or water-resistance rating, so you’ll need to be mindful of where you use it, but otherwise, I can say without hesitation that it is a great phone at an excellent price.
+Bear in mind that it doesn’t have IP dust- or water-resistance rating, so you’ll need to be mindful of where you use it, but otherwise, I can say without hesitation that it is a great phone at an excellent price.
 Get to know Xiaomi; I suspect we’ll be hearing a lot more about them as they start becoming easier to find in the US.

 You can read more about the Xiaomi Mi 11 Lite 4G here.

-The Xiaomi Mi 11 Lite 4G retails for $370; it is available from several retailers, including Walmart, Shopee Mall, Giztop, AliExpress, and if all else fails, eBay.
+The Xiaomi Mi 11 Lite 4G retails for $370; it is available from several retailers, including Walmart, Shopee Mall, Giztop, AliExpress, and, if all else fails, eBay.
 Not all of these sellers will ship to the US, so be sure to check that before ordering.

 Source: Manufacturer supplied review sample